Blood Shrimp Facts

 Blood Shrimp Physical Description

-The stunning Blood Shrimp certainly garners its share of attention.
-The creature does so, however, principally due to its appearance.
+The stunning Blood Shrimp certainly garners its share of attention from observers.
+The creature does so, however, principally due to its distinctive appearance.
 That’s due to the fact that the animal packs so much splendor into a tiny body.
 Nature, though, paces no importance on sheer size.

-The majority of mature individuals display little variation in terms of size.
+The majority of mature individuals additionally display very little variation in terms of size.
 Adults typically attain a known maximum length measuring approximately 2 in (5 cm).
-This makes the intriguing animal slightly smaller than the average-sized member of its Order tend to be.
+This makes the fascinating animal slightly smaller in size than the average-sized member of its Order tends to be.

-Like others of its kind, the fabulous Blood Shrimp possesses an elongated body.
+Like others of its kind around the world, the fabulous Blood Shrimp possesses an elongated body.
 As the name of its Order implies, the dazzling invertebrate has 10 legs.
 Each of these develops a bright white region, extending from the tip backward, covering a portion of each of its legs.

-The most attention-grabbing trait it displays, however, is the startling shade over nearly all the rest of its body.
-This feature generally shows a bright crimson shade.
-Yet the animal does show white dots on the cephalothorax, in addition to entirely white antennae.
+The most attention-grabbing trait it displays, however, doubtless remains the rather startling shade over nearly all the rest of its body.
+This feature generally shows a dazzling crimson shade.
+Yet, the animal does show white dots on the cephalothorax, in addition to entirely white antennae.

 - Kingdom: Animalia